 - If the function is a constant you can simply use this scalar as input argument. - You may provide the function name of the function to be called to compute the values of the function.
 Observe that the function has to be vectorized2.
+Due to a recent change in Octave the script versions should use a dummy second argument3.
 The function can be implemented as a name.m Octave function or as dynamically linked function name.oct, written in C++.